5 Quirky Things To Do In Kansas City

 The fountain has two basins.
 The upper basin, which appears to rest on four lion’s paws, is green Cipollino marble and eight feet in diameter.
 During the Renaissance it was found in pieces near a ruin, was repaired and installed in a villa near Rome.
 The lower basin set into the floor is brown Mankato stone and 18 feet in diameter.
 Eight jets spout water up to the marble basin above.
 Set in the floor around the lower basin are the 12 signs of the zodiac cast in bronze and designed by Daniel MacMorris.

-2. Visit the new National Museum of Toys & Miniatures on the UMKC Campus.
+2. Visit the National Museum of Toys & Miniatures on the UMKC Campus.

-On August 1, 2015 – a brand new museum opened to the public dedicated to toys and in particular, miniature toys.
+This is one of my favorite museums and definitely on the list of quirky things to do in Kansas City.
+The museum is dedicated to toys and in particular, miniature toys.
 While it’s not a hands-on museum – you’ll find toys that you remember from childhood – no matter what decade you grew up in.
 You’ll learn about the history of toys, see some cool special exhibits and scratch your head trying to figure out how people created these incredible tiny houses, people, cars and more.
 Oddities include a swimming doll from 1878 and a butcher shop play set.

 Photo Credit: National Toy & Miniature Museum Blog